-Today we are going to answer the Frequently Asked Question, “What are the top 5 signs and symptoms that I may have a vestibular problem?”
+Today we are going to answer the Frequently Asked Question, “What are the top five signs and symptoms of a vestibular disorder – or – that I may have a vestibular problem?”

 The answer is that people with vestibular problems commonly complain of feelings of imbalance.

 They may have unexplained repeated falls, or they may not have falls.
 They may experience dizziness and vertigo constantly or only in certain positions, or they may not experience dizziness and vertigo.

 But a general feeling of unsteadiness or imbalance usually comes along with having a vestibular problem.